A Former Russian Spy And His Daughter May Have Been Poisoned At Their Front Door, UK Police Say

 Yulia Skripal, 33, lists her home city as Moscow on her Facebook page.
 Her cover image, however, is a photo of Salisbury, and she is listed as having worked at the Holiday Inn in Southampton in 2014.

-After Skripal and his daughter were discovered, the case immediately prompted comparisons to that of Alexander Litvinenko, the former Russian FSB officer who died after being poisoned with radioactive polonium in Britain in 2006.
+After Skripal and his daughter were discovered, the case immediately prompted comparisons to Alexander Litvinenko, the former Russian FSB officer who died after being poisoned with radioactive polonium in Britain in 2006.

-Earlier this month, UK foreign secretary Boris Johnson said he believes Putin was behind the attack on the Skripals.
+The US, multiple European countries, and Australia have responded to the poisoning of the Skripals by expelling nearly 150 Russian diplomats.
+White House press secretary Sarah Huckabee Sanders said earlier this week that the expulsions would reduce "Russia’s ability to spy on Americans and to conduct covert operations that threaten America’s national security."

-"Our quarrel is with Putin's Kremlin and with his decision, and we think it is overwhelmingly likely that it is his decision to direct the use of a nerve agent on the streets of the UK," Johnson said.
+Sanders also called the poisonings Russia's latest effort "in its ongoing pattern of destabilizing activities around the world."

 A Former Russian Spy Is Critically Ill In The UK After Being Exposed To An Unknown Substance